tanudutta/Classical_Electrodynamics_II/README.md

-A repository for the course Classical Electrodynamics II which i am crediting in August 2025 in TIFR Mumbai
+A repository for the course Classical Electrodynamics II which i am crediting in August 2025 semester at TIFR Mumbai.
 # Classical Electrodynamics II

 Instructor : Prof. Suvodip Mukherjee (suvodip@tifr.res.in)